Tip Top Mine Trail

 Ride across the Agua Fria, past a Native American fort, and travel over rough mining roads to the ghost town of Tip Top, Arizona.
 Once among the top 3 most populous cities in Arizona, Tip Top offers hours of exploring old buildings and mines spread out along 2 miles of Cottonwood Creek.

 Please note: This area is undergoing land use changes.
 The town of Gillette shown on many guide books is now on private property.
 As of Nov.
-2018 a gate was installed near the Tip Top Townsite — which could be closed (rendering the trail closed) at any point in the future.
+2018 a gate was installed near the Tip Top Townsite — which is now closed as of Apr.
+2019 (rendering the trail closed).
 Please be respectful of all posted signs and property lines when you visit.

 Where to go: